wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 .. figure:: images/queue_general.png

-The Following configuration is mandatory
+The following configuration is mandatory

 * The :menuselection:`General --> Name` field has to be *__switchboard*
+* The :menuselection:`General --> Ring strategy` field has to be *Ring all*
 * The :menuselection:`General --> Preprocess subroutine` field has to be *xivo_subr_switchboard*
 * The :menuselection:`Application --> Allow caller to hang up call` option has to be *enabled*
 * The :menuselection:`Application --> Allow callee to transfer the call` option has to be *enabled*